What’s to know about the Texas prison where Elizabeth Holmes is starting her 11-year sentence?

 In addition to Shah, other recognizable figures who have served sentences at FPC Bryan in the past include former Enron executive Lea Fastow, participant in the Jan.
 6 Capitol attack Jenna Ryan, and Michelle Janavs, heir to the Hot Pockets fortune and a former investment executive who participated in the college admissions scandal, according to The New York Times.

-WHAT IS FPC BRYAN LIKE?
+WHAT IS A MINIMUM-SECURITY PRISON LIKE?

 Federal prison camps like FPC Bryan are minimum-security institutions.
 Most of those types of facilities don’t even have fences and hold inmates the Bureau of Prisons considers to be the lowest security risk.